docpad-archive/documentation/community/contribute.html.md

 - For bug reports relating to plugins, use their GitHub Issue Tracker
   - You can find the link by going to the plugin's page, then looking for the "Issues" button
 - With your bug reports, be sure to specify:
 	- Your docpad version `docpad --version`
 	- Your node version `node --version`
 	- Your npm version `npm --version`
 	- Your operating system's name, architecture, and version
 	- What you did
 	- What happened
 	- What you expected
+	- The skeleton that was affected (if applicable)
+	- The `docpad-debug.log` file when you run docpad in debug mode by specifying the `-d` flag, e.g. `docpad run -d`
 - For everything else that isn't bug reports (e.g. questions, support, etc), use our [Official Support Channels](http://docpad.org/support)